 - Ensure the activities are Fun

 The the CAPs continues to help push us to create and live in this environment.

 Click on the title below to see our camp programming offerings:

 Sports & Outdoors

-Campers choose from more than two dozen supervised sports and activities, coached by trained professionals to ensure the highest standards of safety.
+Campers choose from dozens of supervised sports and activities, coached by trained professionals to ensure the highest standards of safety.
 Helmets, safety gear, proper instruction, lifeguards, protective equipment and footwear for all sports are continually monitored.
-Inter-camp and league play, visiting specialty clinics, and camp-wide competitions such as the unforgettable “Big O” return each summer.
+Inter-camp and league play, visiting specialty clinics, and camp-wide competitions such as the unforgettable “Big O” and Maccabiah annual events return each summer.

 Professional fitness staff visit Camp Laurelwood and lead popular workshops for boys and girls including boot camp and self defense classes geared to every age and skill level.

 At Camp Laurelwood, we focus on helping each camper improve their sklills and confidence while enjoying the game.
 By the end of the season, Laurelwood campers are in better physical condition, feel great about themselves and have a passion for new experiences.